-- 1) Medicaid Churn: The CMHW is being operated concurrent to a 1915 (b) waiver that will provide for HFWA to Medicaid-enrolled youth as a targeted case management state plan service through the PAHP.
+1) Medicaid Churn: The CMHW is being operated concurrent to a 1915 (b) waiver that will provide for HFWA to Medicaid-enrolled youth as a targeted case management state plan service through the PAHP.
 However, should a youth lose Medicaid eligibility they also lose the ability to continue with the HFWA individual plan of care with noted service objectives and goals.
-By having access to reserve capacity through the CMHW, these youth can be immediately transitioned to the waiver for continued program participation, rather than dis-enrolled and put at risk for institutionalization or acute psychiatric stabilization; and - 2) Crisis: The State would like to reserve CMHW capacity for youth who apply in the midst of a crisis seeking immediate service delivery to prevent an institutional placement, other out of home relocation (i.e. corrections or foster care) or harm to self or others.
-It has been demonstrated through successful programs, nationally, that immediate access to HFWA services in a crisis can often times provide the youth and family with appropriate strategies for de-escalating and avoiding more costly out-ofhome placements.
+By having access to reserve capacity through the CMHW, these youth can be immediately transitioned to the waiver for continued program participation, rather than disenrolled and put at risk for institutionalization or acute psychiatric stabilization; and services in a crisis can often times provide the youth and family with appropriate strategies for de-escalating and avoiding more costly out-of- home placements.

+2) Crisis: The State would like to reserve CMHW capacity for youth who apply in the midst of a crisis seeking immediate service delivery to prevent an institutional placement, other out of home relocation (i.e. corrections or foster care) or harm to self or others.
+It has been demonstrated through successful programs, nationally, that immediate access to HFWA